Rocket Lab launch today as airlines sound 'gridlocked' skies warning

 It will also mark Rocket Lab's third launch of the year (including its successful test flight in January) if conditions remain clear.

 Flights will get more frequent.
-Rocket Lab plans at least 13 next year.
+Rocket Lab plans 16 launches next year.

 And its newly-opened Auckland plant has the capacity to support a launch-a-week by 2020 goal.
 Ultimately, Beck wants 130 launches a year.